Atmospheric and Oceanic Fluid Dynamics

 This new chapter contains material on the large-scale stratospheric circulation, gravity waves and Rossby waves in the stratosphere, the QBO, and extra-tropical wave-mean-flow interaction and sudden warmings.

-Comments are solicited on any and all of the above, major or minor, on what is missing, on undue repetition, and what would make the chapters better.
-There is no need to comment on small typos in the text --- these will be cleaned up in the final version.
-However, please do point out typos in equations and, even more importantly, thinkos,
+Comments are solicited on any and all of the above, major or minor.
+This includes typos in equations, what is missing, on undue repetition, and what would make the chapters better, and thinkos,

 which are sort of typos in the brain.

-Click here to download all of the above
+Click here to download a single PDF file containing the above

 version optimized for viewing on a tablet,